Easy Pumpkin Muffins From Cake Mix

 Maybe it’s the joy I get from wearing sweaters and jeans after a long summer.

 I’m not really sure but this is the time for all things baking!
-With 5 ingredients (no eggs or vegetable oil needed!) this easy pumpkin muffin recipe sure fit the bill for simple and delicious!
+With only five ingredients (no eggs or vegetable oil, all purpose flour, baking powder or salt is needed!) this easy pumpkin muffin recipe sure fits the bill for simple and delicious!

 Ingredients for easy pumpkin muffins